Nordegraf/external_JSON/README.md

 # external_JSON
-Third party tools for JSON
+Third party tools for JSON.
+Consult individual licenses for details about packages.

 To install this software: